Del-sama/Document-management-system/README.md

      > npm start

-- This launches the app on your default browser on http://localhost:5050/app/
+- This launches the app on your [default browser](http://localhost:5050/app/)

 ## How to run tests